Wang-Lin-boop/Ouroboros/README.md

 **Chemical Foundational Model:**

 * Ouroboros not only provides **molecule-to-encoding** transformation, but also **encoding-to-molecule** reconstruction.
 * You can practice **directed chemical evolution on any downstream model built on Ouroboros**.

-**Prospective:**

-* The Ouroboros framework can **accommodate other molecular representation learning strategies (chemicals vs multi-omics, phenotype)** to hold more information in the encoding space.
-* Predictive models of protein-ligand recognition, durg-target affinity or other chemical propteries trained using Ouroboros will be promising for target-based molecule generation.

 ## 📕 Installation